seed-bank/genesis-seed-tiller/README.md

 Note that this project uses a few conventions in order to operate.
 They are:

-1. genesis.config is required in the root folder of whereever the command line is envoked.
+1.  is required in the root folder of whereever the command line is envoked.
 However, no structure is required.
 In short, developers will write there own configuration for their generators.
 2. genesis-templates.json is required in the directory OF THE GENERATOR CREATED.
 This means, when you create a generator, each module will have this file as well as all the files associated with it.
 3. Within genesis-templates.json files that are prefixed with the '_' are assumed to be templates.
 Note that this is not enforced but is just a convention I like.
 In this case, this lib will remove the '_' char so that, for example, '_README.md' becomes 'README.md'.
 Note that you can override this with the override command.
 For example, the following will retain the '_' char.